We talk to the makers of NieR: Automata about losing saved games, and the return of experimentalism in Japanese game design.

 NieR: Automata is a game whose predecessor famously deleted players’ saved games.
-It is a game with roots in a 2014 stage play that featured an all-female cast of blindfolded androids equipped with super-weapons and imprinted with false memories.
+It is a game with roots in a 2014 stage play that d an all-female cast of blindfolded androids equipped with super-weapons and imprinted with false memories.
 It is a game whose creator, Taro Yoko, is known for turning up to interviews wearing a skeleton mask and talking through a sock puppet.
 A degree of mischievousness is to be expected when I sit down to play this action RPG.

 Playing through the opening hour of NieR: Automata, it doesn’t take long for me to feel that mischievousness working beneath the game’s story of weaponised androids, sent to fight invading robots on a post-apocalyptic Earth.
 Without giving too much away, the opening menu setup has you doing more than adjusting brightness settings.
 Later, I’m shown that if you unequip your character’s OS Chip, the game will fade to black and boot you into the opening menu without warning.

 Yoko tells me that his love of playing with the tropes and internal logic of games stems from when he was a child playing Dragon Quest III.
 “I remember I actually lost a save-game file by accident.
 I still remember feeling that level of shock.
 It was one of the biggest losses in my life at that time – all this data I’d worked so hard for.

 “I remember feeling games have this ability to link in and access real feelings.
 I really wanted to keep that going, particularly as game design has become fixed into a set number of patterns.
 I want to keep that idea of the game being able to react with the player in a very real, direct sense.”

 A similar level of self-awareness was put into the original NieR.
 In the same video, Yoko cites the impact of 9/11 and the war in Iraq on the game, and how that informed its approach to violence: “The vibe I was getting from society was: you don’t have to be insane to kill someone.
 You just have to think you’re right.”